 On the Literature Subject Test, 40-50% of passages will be written by an American author, 40-50% by a British author, and 0-10% by another author writing in English.
 So you can expect about half and half British and American authors, with maybe one passage written by an author from another country.
 As you might have noticed, this is very much a Western-lit centric test.

 In terms of genre, 40-50% of passages will be prose; these are mostly short excerpts from fiction or essays.
 Another 40-50% will be poetry; these are typically full-length poems, though sometimes the College Board will take a shorter section from a long work of verse.

 This breakdown is a little different than the two above.
 You can expect 30% of passages to come from the Renaissance (late 15th century) through the 1600s.
 This equals about two passages.
 Another 30% will come from the 1700s-1800s, so expect another two passages or so there.
-The remaining 40%—around three passages—will come from the 20th century.
+The remaining 40%—around three passages—will come from the 20th and 21st centuries.

 As you can see, the test is a little more heavily weighted toward the modern era, but you should be prepared for literature anywhere from the late 1400s to the 2000s.